JKI-GDM/PhaseR/README.md

-# fPHASE
+# PhaseR
 R functions for downloading, filtering and interpolating phenological observations in Germany.
-The functions are decribed in detail in [fPHASE wiki](https://github.com/EMRAgit/fPHASE/wiki).
+The functions are decribed in detail in [PhaseR wiki](https://github.com/EMRAgit/PhaseR/wiki).